Find a Therapist for Anxiety in Menomonie

 Remote only

 Lori Pulkrabek is a Certified Eating Disorder Specialist in undefined, undefined and has been in practice for 25 years.
-They treat Anxiety, Loneliness/Isolation, Eating Concerns.
+They treat Anxiety, Relationship(s) with Parents/Children/Family, Compulsive Exercise.

 I welcome clients who need help uncovering unresolved issues causing dysfunctional patterns that block one’s happiness.